Honors Fellows Program

 Applicants should carefully read the program description below as well as these two PDFs to complete an application:

-Please contact Dr. Shubhik DebBurman, chair of the Honors Fellows/Richter Scholar Committee, with any questions.
+Please contact Shubhik DebBurman, chair of the Honors Fellows/Richter Scholar Committee, with any questions.

 RSCH 181: Independent Research Experience I (20-25 students)

-This award is given to selected students to engage in a three-week research project, beginning immediately after LFC commencement and coinciding with Summer Session I (May 13-June 3).
+This award is given to selected students to engage in a three-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).

 For RSCH 181 (Independent Research Experience I), faculty will offer a targeted research experience that will be focused and intense, with special emphasis on short-term outcomes.
 This is ideal for projects that are “ready to go,” where students can begin researching on day one.
 Faculty mentoring in this short-term research experience will rely on frequent and direct contact with students.
 This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis and any other activity that can be realistically worked into a three-week period.
 Students will not necessarily end this research program with a finished product, but they will engage in a rich, substantive experience and will make substantial progress.
 Some projects may accommodate multiple students resulting in a research community that may resemble a “mini” course – but one that focuses on the research experience.